 As guidance continues to unfold, it is imperative that attorneys and claimants work closely with a settlement planning expert to avoid Medicare issues.
 Failure to comply with Medicare Secondary Payer provisions may result in severe consequences for the attorney and the claimant.

-Funding a Medicare Set-Aside
+Funding Options for Medicare Set-Aside

 There are two methods of funding a Medicare Set-Aside: with a lump sum or with a structured settlement.